NextGenerationEU & NRRP

 Espana Puede

 The Spanish National Recovery and Resilience Plan provides for the use of EU resources of EUR 70Bn from 2021 to 2023.
-These will be in the form of grants exclusively, while the decision regarding the application of an additional EUR 70Bn in the form of loans will be held off until the next three-year period.
-70% of resources are allocated to projects aimed at green and digital transition, mostly in public investments to be implemented by all Ministries, in coordination with local public administrations and the private sector, to maximise the macroeconomic impact of the various actions.
+In October 2023 the European Commission approved an addendum to the Spanish Recovery Plan that includes REPowerEU and attracts new European funds for approx. further EUR 94Bn, mainly in the form of loans (step II 2024-2026).
+Resources are mostly allocated to green and digital transition, particularly in public investments to be implemented by all Ministries, in coordination with local public administrations and the private sector, to maximise the macroeconomic impact of the various actions.

 Deutscher Aufbau- und Resilienzplan (DARP)

-The German Plan, financed by EUR 25.6Bn in grants, aims to promote a strong recovery following the Covid-19 pandemic.
-The reforms and investments it includes will support the country's path towards green and digital transition and strengthen economic and social resilience.
+The German Plan, financed by approx. EUR 28Bn in grants, aims to promote a strong recovery following the Covid-19 pandemic.
+The reforms and investments it includes support the country's path towards green and digital transition and strengthen economic and social resilience.
 In particular, the main objectives are the pursuit of energy efficiency, the digitalisation of the public administration and investments in education and training throughout the country.

 Loading icon